 You see, it’s not just about having a website that makes it a prime marketing channel; it’s about how you use it.
 Optimizing your ecommerce site for SEO (search engine optimization) is the first crucial step to take if you want to bring in organic traffic from search engines, but also consider how you can optimize it for the user experience and how you can use it to guide users through the ecommerce conversion funnel.

 Your website is also where you can get creative with content and really use it to engage your audience.
-This is a form of content marketing, another important ecommerce marketing channel, and that leads us nicely on to…
+This is a form of content marketing, another important marketing channel for ecommerce, and this leads us nicely on to…

 2. Maximizing Content Marketing

-Content marketing isn’t only a great way to rise up the search engine ranking, it’s also one of your greatest weapons in attracting site visitors, and then converting them into customers.
+Content marketing isn’t only a great way to rise up the search engine results pages (SERPs), it’s also one of your greatest weapons in attracting site visitors, and then converting them into customers.
 In fact, we believe it’s one of the best marketing channels for ecommerce there is, in terms of both ROI and building customer engagement.

 Creating pieces of content that are thoughtful, informative, and tailored to your audience helps to establish your brand as an authority within your industry.
 In this way, content marketing can build trust, credibility, and even rapport among visitors.